pokt-network/pocket/persistence/README.md

 - [ ] Convert all queries to use 'height' in the interface for historical lookups
 - [ ] Consider removing all `Set` methods (e.g. `SetAccountAmount`) and replace with `Add` (e.g. `AddAccountAmount`) by having it leverage a "default zero".
 - [ ] Use proper SQL migration methodoligies
+- [ ] Split account/pool into two actors sharing an interface & functionality
+- [ ]